kanokidotorg/kanoki-blog/_posts/2019/11/2019-11-12-how-to-use-regex-in-pandas.md

 ## **Pandas Split**

-This is equivalent to str.split() and accepts regex, if no regex passed then the default is \\s (for whitespace).
+This is equivalent to str.split() and accepts regex, if no regex passed then the default is \s (for whitespace).
 Here we are splitting the text on white space and expands set as True splits that into 3 different columns

 You can also specify the param n to Limit number of splits in output

 ```
 s = pd.Series(["StatueofLiberty built-on 28-Oct-1886"])
-s.str.split(r"\s", n=-1,expand=True)
+s.str.split(r"s", n=-1,expand=True)
 ```

 ![](/images/2019/11/image-7.png)